A Purely Magnetic Route to High-Harmonic Spin Pumping: From Band Dynamics to Nonlinear Spin Transport

-and now exhibits an explicit and nonlinear dependence on time.
-This nonlinear band dynamics constitutes the central ingredient of the present mechanism: it directly imprints higher harmonics onto the carrier motion and is therefore expected to generate a highly nonlinear transport response \cite{Ly2025}.
+The energy levels now exhibit an explicit nonlinear dependence on time, through the dynamical term Eq.~\eqref{eq:d}.} This nonlinear band dynamics constitutes the central ingredient of the present mechanism: it directly imprints higher harmonics onto the carrier motion and is therefore expected to generate a highly nonlinear transport response \cite{Ly2025}.

-In the following, we perform numerical simulations of spin transport in the corresponding magnetic heterostructure to explicitly demonstrate how this nonlinear band dynamics gives rise to high-harmonic spin pumping.

 {